damian-romero/damian-romero.github.io/_posts/2020-12-26-how-i-built-this-website.md

 # Go to http://127.0.0.1:4000 on your browser and look at your website
 # Press ctrl + c to quit at any time
 ```
+Note that, if you get an error saying `ERROR '/favicon.ico' not found`, it may mean you need to run the above command from the root directory of your git repository.

 ### V. Start adding content